jw-coder84/CI-Project-Portfolio-4/README.md

 - Once the return date has been exceeded a fine notification is issued to the user to inform them the book is overdue.
 I have a method to determine if the book is overdue in the BookIssued db model but didn't have time to implement this feature.
 A reminder email could also be sent to the user when the return date is approaching.

 - If a book is checked out, then the checkout button is replaced with an 'on loan' message.
+- The number of copies of each book could be added to the database and taken into account regarding the display of the checkout button and 'on loan' message.

 # Testing